 In lower blepharoplasty, the incision is made either directly under the lower eyelashes or inside the lower eyelid in a transconjunctival blepharoplasty technique.
-In either case, the scar will not be visible.
-The fat within under-eye bags is removed or repositioned, and any excess skin is also removed to tighten the area, as needed.
-Often, the lower eyelid itself is tightened to improve the position of the eyelid on your eye.
+In either case, the scar will not be visible.* The fat within under-eye bags is taken out or repositioned, and any excess skin is also removed to tighten the area, as needed.* Often, the lower eyelid itself is tightened to improve the position of the eyelid on your eye.*

 When it comes to deciding what is right for you, it really depends on the areas of concern.
 Some patients choose only upper eyelid or lower eyelid surgery.
 Some patients choose to have upper and lower eyelid surgery at the same time.